 So where do things get murky?

-In another case, a tattoo artist named Roger Ladouceur sued a restaurant chain in federal court in Virginia over their commercial use of an original-looking Frankenstein tattoo he inked on someone.
+I saw another case in which somebody in Virginia put an original-looking Frankenstein tattoo on someone.
 A picture of the tattoo on the person's arm was posted on the internet.
-And then a restaurant chain took that tattoo and used it as a logo for different events, like a Halloween party at the restaurant.
+And then a local restaurant took that tattoo and used it as a logo for different events, like a Halloween party at the restaurant.
 It had nothing to do with the tattoo anymore—it was just being used as a logo to promote the restaurant.
+The tattoo artist sued.
 That case also settled, and I also think that might have been a decent claim by the tattoo artist.

 What about the LeBron James case against NBA 2K?

 Take Two Interactive Software is being sued by this company Solid Oak Sketches, which is owned by one individual who went around to tattoo artists for athletes and got them to assign whatever rights they have in the tattoos to him.
-Solid Oak sued Take Two for the unlicensed use of LeBron's and others' tattoos on those players' avatars in the game.
 Take Two has moved to dismiss the case, and they've asserted two arguments as grounds for dismissal.
-The first argument is that, for most of the game, you barely see the tattoos, and it's such a small part of the game that it's called de minimis under law.
-The second argument, and the more interesting one, is that it's fair use.
+The main argument is that, for most of the game, you barely see the tattoos, and it's such a small part of the game that it's called de minimis under law.

 How does fair use come into play?

-In my view it's a fair question, because on one hand Take Two is claiming the use is de minimis, and you barely see the tattoo.
-But on the other hand, Take Two is claiming it's really important that they recreate the tattoo in exact detail.
-It's kind of a close call, because we're not talking about depicting LeBron James with a video camera.
+They raise an interesting point, because on one hand you're claiming it's de minimis, and you barely see the tattoo.
+But on the other hand, you're claiming it's really important that we recreate the tattoo in exact detail.
+It's kind of a close call, because we're not talking about depicting Lebron James with a video camera.
 The tattoo artist would expect that he's going to be filmed playing basketball.
 This is a case where a video game company is recreating him, and they have the option to recreate him however they want.
 They don't necessarily need to include the artwork on his skin.